Python-PyQt/PyQt6-Docs/descriptions/QtSql/QSqlTableModel-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Editable data model for a single database table
-    :digest: 69dd52609cf308ffc779f06a0d42cf31
+    :digest: cf7d548d214c5daaf8fbde12220c3936

 The :sip:ref:`~PyQt6.QtSql.QSqlTableModel` class provides an editable data model for a single database table.

 :sip:ref:`~PyQt6.QtSql.QSqlTableModel` is a high-level interface for reading and writing database records from a single table.
-It is built on top of the lower-level `QSqlQuery <https://doc.qt.io/qt-6/qtsql-changes-qt6.html#qsqlquery>`_ and can be used to provide data to view classes such as :sip:ref:`~PyQt6.QtWidgets.QTableView`.
+It is built on top of the lower-level :sip:ref:`~PyQt6.QtSql.QSqlQuery` and can be used to provide data to view classes such as :sip:ref:`~PyQt6.QtWidgets.QTableView`.
 For example:

 .. literalinclude:: ../../../snippets/qtbase-src-sql-doc-snippets-sqldatabase-sqldatabase_snippet.py
     :lines: 112-122